cdktf/cdktf-provider-snowflake/docs/database.java.md

 - *Type:* java.lang.Number

-Number of days for which Snowflake retains historical data for performing Time Travel actions (SELECT, CLONE, UNDROP) on the object.
+Specifies the number of days for which Time Travel actions (CLONE and UNDROP) can be performed on the database, as well as specifying the default Time Travel retention time for all schemas created in the database.

-A value of 0 effectively disables Time Travel for the specified database.
-Default value for this field is set to -1, which is a fallback to use Snowflake default.
-For more information, see [Understanding & Using Time Travel](https://docs.snowflake.com/en/user-guide/data-time-travel).
+For more details, see [Understanding & Using Time Travel](https://docs.snowflake.com/en/user-guide/data-time-travel).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/database#data_retention_time_in_days Database#data_retention_time_in_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#data_retention_time_in_days Database#data_retention_time_in_days}

 ---

-##### `fromDatabase`<sup>Optional</sup> <a name="fromDatabase" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.fromDatabase"></a>
+##### `defaultDdlCollation`<sup>Optional</sup> <a name="defaultDdlCollation" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.defaultDdlCollation"></a>

 - *Type:* java.lang.String

-Specify a database to create a clone from.
+Specifies a default collation specification for all schemas and tables added to the database.

+It can be overridden on schema or table level.
+For more information, see [collation specification](https://docs.snowflake.com/en/sql-reference/collation#label-collation-specification).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/database#from_database Database#from_database}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#default_ddl_collation Database#default_ddl_collation}

 ---

+##### `enableConsoleOutput`<sup>Optional</sup> <a name="enableConsoleOutput" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.enableConsoleOutput"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If true, enables stdout/stderr fast path logging for anonymous stored procedures.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#enable_console_output Database#enable_console_output}

+---

-##### `fromReplica`<sup>Optional</sup> <a name="fromReplica" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.fromReplica"></a>
+##### `externalVolume`<sup>Optional</sup> <a name="externalVolume" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.externalVolume"></a>

 - *Type:* java.lang.String

-Specify a fully-qualified path to a database to create a replica from.

-A fully qualified path follows the format of `"<organization_name>"."<account_name>"."<db_name>"`.
-An example would be: `"myorg1"."account1"."db1"`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/database#from_replica Database#from_replica}

----

-##### `fromShare`<sup>Optional</sup> <a name="fromShare" id="@cdktf/provider-snowflake.database.Database.Initializer.parameter.fromShare"></a>

-- *Type:* java.util.Map<java.lang.String, java.lang.String>

-Specify a provider and a share in this map to create a database from a share.

-As of version 0.87.0, the provider field is the account locator.
+The database parameter that specifies the default external volume to use for Iceberg tables.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.92.0/docs/resources/database#from_share Database#from_share}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/database#external_volume Database#external_volume}

 ---